65,99 €

 • Broschiertes Buch

-Comic Performativities: Identity, Internet Outrage, and the Aesthetics of Communication studies patterns of criticism and public debate, in the relationship between humour, identity and offence.
-Increasingly reductive and politically-charged; right-wing pundits argue leftist politics has compromised a free and open discussion, while scholars take right-wing critics to task for reifying systems of oppression under the guise of reason and respect.
-In response, Goltz scrutinises 21st century "comedic controversies", the notion of "political correctness" and the so-called "outrage machine" of…mehr
+Comic Performativities: Identity, Internet Outrage, and the Aesthetics of Communication studies patterns of criticism and public debate in the relationship between humour, identity, and offense.
+In an increasingly reductive and politically charged debate, right-wing pundits argue leftist politics has compromised a free and open discussion, while scholars take right-wing critics to task for reifying systems of oppression under the guise of reason and respect.
+In response, Goltz scrutinises twenty-first century "comedic controversies," the notion of "political correctness," and the so-called…mehr

 Produktbeschreibung